Nischalcs50/nsEVDx/Paper/paper.md

 # Implementation

 The core class `NonStationaryEVD` handles parameter parsing, log-likelihood construction, prior specification, and proposal generation.
 Frequentist method uses `scipy.optimize` to minimize the non-stationary negative log likelihood, while the Bayesian MCMC methods are implemented from scratch in numpy, allowing full transparency and customization.
 The concepts of non-stationarity and MCMC techniques used in `nsEVD` are based on the foundational texts by @christian_p_robert_introducing_2009 and @coles_introduction_2007.
 The implementation of L-moments in some utility methods follows the approach described by @j_r_m_hosking_regional_1997.
-Currently, `nsEVD` supports linear modeling for the location and shape parameters, and exponential (log-linear) modeling for the scale parameter, to ensure positivity.
+Currently, `nsEVDx` supports linear modeling for the location and shape parameters, and exponential (log-linear) modeling for the scale parameter, to ensure positivity.

 Non-stationarity is controlled via a configuration vector `config = [a, b, c]`, where each entry specifies the number of covariates used to model the location, scale, and shape parameters of the EVD.
 Entry with a value of `0` implies stationarity (i.e., no covariate dependence), while integer values `> 0` indicate non-stationary modeling using the corresponding number of covariates for the parameter.